A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 \paragraph{The LAMMPS input}

 After completing the setup, the editor should display the following content:

-The chosen unit system is \lmpcmd{real} (therefore distances are in Ångströms (Å), times in femtoseconds (fs), and energies in kcal/mol), the \lmpcmd{atom\_style} is \lmpcmd{molecular} (therefore atoms are point particles that can form bonds with each other), and the boundary conditions are fixed.
+The chosen unit system is \lmpcmd{real} (therefore distances are in Ångströms (Å), times in femtoseconds (fs), and energies in (kcal/mol)), the \lmpcmd{atom\_style} is \lmpcmd{molecular} (therefore atoms are point particles that can form bonds with each other), and the boundary conditions are fixed.
 The boundary conditions do not matter here, as the box boundaries were placed far from the CNT.
 Just like in the previous tutorial, \hyperref[lennard-jones-label]{Lennard-Jones fluid}, the pair style is \lmpcmd{lj/cut} (i.e.~a Lennard-Jones potential with cutoff) and its cutoff is set to 14~Å, which means that only the atoms closer than this distance interact through the Lennard-Jones potential.

 The \lmpcmd{bond\_style}, \lmpcmd{angle\_style}, \lmpcmd{dihedral\_style}, and \lmpcmd{improper\_style} commands specify the different potentials used to constrain the relative positions of the atoms.
-The \lmpcmd{special\_bonds} command sets the weighting factors for the Lennard-Jones interactions between atoms directly connected by one bond, two bonds, and three bonds, respectively.
+The \lmpcmd{special\_bonds} command sets the weighting factors for the Lennard-Jones interactions between atoms sitting one, two, or three bonds away from each other, respectively.
 This is done for convenience when parameterizing the force constants for bonds, angles, and so on.
 By excluding the non-bonded (Lennard-Jones) interactions for these pairs, those interactions do not need to be considered when determining the force constants.

 The \lmpcmd{read\_data} command imports the \href{\filepath tutorial2/unbreakable.data}{\dwlcmd{unbreakable.data}} file that should have been downloaded next to \lmpcmd{unbreakable.lmp} during the tutorial setup.
 This file contains information about the box size, atom positions, as well as the identity of the atoms that are linked by \lmpcmd{bonds}, \lmpcmd{angles}, \lmpcmd{dihedrals}, and \lmpcmd{impropers} interactions.
 It was created using VMD and TopoTools \cite{kohlmeyer2017topotools}.